Qabel/qabel.github.io/Table-of-contents.md

 1. [[Introduction|Introduction]]
 2. [[Architectural Overview|Architectural Overview]]
-2. [[Components|Components]] (this shortly describes the component, i.e. "why" we have it and "for what".
+2. [[Components|Components]] (this briefly describes components, i.e. "why" we have each and "what for".
 No implementation details are given in this chapter.
-This is for ppl w/o knowledge of the architecture.)
+For people without knowledge of the architecture.)
   1. [[Bridgehead|Components-Bridgehead]]
   2. [[API|Components-API]]
   3. [[Contacts|Components-Contacts]]